 Every curated piece of antique is an invitation to the past.
 Step back into time as you discover the hidden gems in this antique shop.
 The following are just some of the hidden gems you can expect to find in Antiquité:

-Among the many traditional Tunisian clothing and garments, the bakhnoug which is a traditional female clothing for weddings that are popular in Southern Tunisia is of particular interest.
+Among the many traditional Tunisian clothing and garments, the bakhnoug which is traditional female clothing for weddings that are popular in Southern Tunisia is of particular interest.

 Kitchenware and Dishes

-There are lots of traditional silverware, dishes and cooking utensils of various sizes to discover.
+There are lots of traditional silverware, dishes, and cooking utensils of various sizes to discover.
 You can easily spot an oversized keskes that was once used for cooking couscous at traditional weddings.
 There are also some oversized dishes used for feeding 10+ people during festivals which are no longer used anymore in Tunisia.
-Some dishes such as the tibssi (traditional dish) stands out as some of the unique kitchenware among the vast selection.
+Some dishes such as the tibssi (traditional dish) stand out as some of the unique kitchenware among the vast selection.

 Farming and Agricultural Tools

 There are many traditional farming and agricultural tools displayed on the upper level.
 You will find these tools on display in museums such as the Guellala Museum, but you have the rare opportunity to purchase these rare items to own.
-You will also find a rare jarousha (plow) on the lower level which was once a primary farming tool, but had since been replaced by tractors.
+You will also find a rare jarousha (plow) on the lower level which was once a primary farming tool but had since been replaced by tractors.

 Tunisia has always been well known for its weaving.
 There is a vast selection of carpets with unique beauty and originality located on the upper level.
 There are some special carpets used for weddings that are of extreme rarity.